gowthamrao/rameritrade/README.md

 Order entry offers hundreds of potential combinations.
 It is strongly recommended to submit trades outside market hours first to test the trade entries.
+You can confirm proper entry on the TD website before canceling.
 See the [order sample guide](https://developer.tdameritrade.com/content/place-order-samples) for more examples.
-Please note, this function only allows for single order entry and will not support some of the complex examples in the guide.
+Please note, `order_place` only allows for single order entry and will not support some of the complex examples in the guide.